 Violations of federal witness bribery law occur in one of two main ways in Nevada:

-- A person offers money to a witness in exchange for the witness changing his/her testimony or not giving testimony at all, OR
+- A person offers money to a witness in exchange for the witness changing their testimony or not giving testimony at all, OR

-- A witness seeks money in exchange for changing his/her testimony or not giving testimony at all
+- A witness seeks money in exchange for changing their testimony or not giving testimony at all

 Also note in the preceding example that the wife may be prosecuted for bribery as well if she accepts the witness’s offer.
 It does not matter if the witness ultimately tells the truth on the witness stand or if the wife decides later not to pay the witness.
 The act of offering or agreeing to a bribe would be sufficient to warrant federal criminal prosecution in Nevada.